Why I'm Writing This...

 If you want to see what it is that I do, you can check out my Instagram account to see more now.

-Founder of Vital7.com Self Care is important to me because it helps me be at my best for my loved ones and clients.
-It just takes a few minutes a day!
+Vital7.com~Self-Care is important to me because it helps me be at my best for my loved ones & clients.
+Only a few minutes a day! #vital7challenge

 I have a lot of videos on there about what I do for self-care.
 Maybe some of them will inspire you and resonate with you.